Groundskeeper Awarded $289 Million for Cancer Caused by Roundup Weed Killer

 We have helped clients recover millions in compensation for the cost of their medical treatment, lost wages, disability, pain and suffering, and the emotional trauma they suffer due to the negligence of large manufacturers.
 We also assist the families of those who have lost their lives due to dangerous products pursue wrongful death claims against the manufacturers responsible for the death of their loved ones.

 If you or a loved one has been diagnosed with non-Hodgkin’s lymphoma after regularly using Monsanto’s Roundup weed killer, at work or at home, you may be entitled to substantial compensation for your medical expenses, pain and suffering, and more.
-Call Keith Williams Law Group today at 615-313-3999 (Nashville Office) or 866-820-4457 (Lebanon Office), or visit our contact page to arrange a free, no obligation case evaluation.
+Call Keith Williams Law Group today at 615-313-3999 (Nashville Office) or (615) 313-3999 (Lebanon Office), or visit our contact page to arrange a free, no obligation case evaluation.
+We assist clients throughout Nashville, the state of Tennessee and across the United States.